dhis2-metadata/ENTO_IRS/docs/ento_irs_rem-design.md

 ## Data elements

-The full list of data elements is available in the [IRS Residual Efficacy Metadata Reference File](resources/metadata.xlsx).
+The full list of data elements is available in the IRS Residual Efficacy Metadata reference.

 Some of the DEs in this program could be shared with other E&VC programs.